swunoo/odaat/README.md

 - Web application can be accessed on `localhost:5173`.

 ### Testing
-- Unit and integration tests can be executed with `./run-test.sh` (if 'permission denied', give permissions with `chmod +x ./run-dev.sh`).
+- Unit and integration tests can be executed with `./run-test.sh`.

 ## Further Development
 ### Frontend